Joseph E. Lee

 Joseph E. Lee (September 15, 1849 – March 25, 1920) was a lawyer, judge, federal official, and Republican politician in Florida.
 He served six years in the Florida House of Representatives and one term in the Florida State Senate and was also a municipal judge and in various Federal positions in Florida.

 Lee was born in Philadelphia.
 He earned his law degree from Howard University in 1873.

 He was a minister in the A.M.E.
 Church and married a woman named Rosa.

-Florida's state archives include a photograph of him.
 The Jacksonville Historical Society has a collection of his papers.
 In April 2020, a talk was scheduled at the Jacksonville Historical Society on Lee.